Snowy-crowned tern: Distribution and habitat

 The snowy-crowned tern breeds from southeastern Brazil south through Uruguay to Argentina's Buenos Aires Province and also in Chile between the provinces of Aconcagua and Llanquihue.
 Outside the breeding season it ranges along the Atlantic coast as far north as the Rio de Janeiro area and on the Pacific coast as far north as the Department of Ica in Peru.
 It has appeared as a vagrant as far south as the Straits of Magellan and on the Falkland Islands.
 Undocumented sight records in Paraguay lead the South American Classification Committee of the American Ornithological Society to treat it as hypothetical in that country.
 The purported type locality of New Jersey is not supported by any documented North American records.

 The snowy-crowned tern inhabits coastal and inland wetlands both fresh and saline, though it favors freshwater landscapes.
 It mostly breeds on lagoons in the Pampas and Patagonia but also on islands in coastal lagoons.

 Behavior

 Feeding

 The snowy-crowned tern feeds mostly on fish but also on insects.
 It forages over shallow water along the edges of wetlands, rivers, and lagoons and over plowed fields.
 It takes fish by plunge-diving.

 Breeding

 The snowy-crowned tern's breeding biology is not fully understood.
 Its breeding season appears to include October to December.
-It nests in colonies, often sharing areas with brown-hooded gulls (Larus maculipennis).
+It nests in colonies, often sharing areas with brown-hooded gulls (Chroicocephalus maculipennis).
 It builds a floating platform nest in shallow water, either free-floating or anchored to emergent vegetation.
 Both sexes vigorously defend the nest.
 The clutch size is two to four eggs, but usually three.
 The incubation period, time to fledging, and details of parental care are not known.